You beat addiction when you make your urge to use or to act on your addiction a secondary (and diminishing) factor in your life.

 The Life Process Program© (LPP) is a systematic, proven methodology for beating addiction.
 I developed the LPP over 40 years of research and working with addiction and substance abuse.
 Based on the LPP, I then created a highly successful residential treatment program.

-My book, 7 Tools to Beat Addiction (the first chapter from which follows on this page), was the guide for the LPP.
-I then tested and perfected the LPP in my residential addiction treatment program.
 The residential program involved intense experiential learning, including exercises and feedback from counselors whom I personally trained.
 The treatment program was licensed, welcomed by insurers, and awarded the highest commendation for addiction treatment programs.

-I have now worked with programmed-learning experts to convert the LPP into an on-line learning experience that will reach out to more people who need help.
+I have now worked with leading experts to convert the LPP into an on-line learning experience that will reach out to more people who need help.
 Most people obviously cannot afford the time and expense of participating in a residential treatment program.
 My on-line LPP provides the same learning experience as the residential LPP program, but in an affordable, convenient package you can access on a home computer.

 In fact, I believe that this on-line LPP is better tailored for individuals than was my residential program, where economics dictated that people only meet in groups with the counselors.
 The on-line LPP allows you to proceed at your own pace, follow your own direction, and focus on your greatest personal needs.